justinfagnani/route/README.md

 On the client, there is a `Router` class that associates `UrlPattern`s to handlers.
-Given a URL, the router finds a pattern that matches, and invokes it's handler.
+Given a URL, the router finds a pattern that matches, and invokes its handler.
 This is similar to `HttpServer.addRequestHandler(matcher, handler)` on the server.
 The handlers are then responsible for rendering the appropriate changes to the page.